speechly/speechly-unity-dotnet/README.md

 </linker>
 ```

+## Developing and contributing

+We are happy to receive community contributions!
+For small fixes, feel free to file a pull request.
+For bigger changes or new features start by filing an issue.

+- `./link-speechly-sources.sh` shell script will create hard links from `speechly-client-net-standard-2.0/Speechly/` to `speechly-unity/Assets/Speechly/` so shared .NET code in `SLUClient` is in sync.
+Please run the script after checking out the repo and before making any changes.
+If you can't use the script please ensure that the files are identical manually before opening a PR.
+- `./build-docs.sh` generates public API documentation using DocFX from triple-slash `///` comments with C# XML documentation tags.

 ### Command line usage with `dotnet`

 SpeechlyClient features can be run with prerecorded audio on the command line in `speechly-client-net-standard-2.0/` folder: